Portsmouth & Southsea railway station

-Portsmouth & Southsea railway station is a Grade II listed building and the main railway station in the Landport area of the city of Portsmouth in Hampshire, England.
-It is close to the Commercial Road shopping area.
+Portsmouth & Southsea railway station is a Grade II listed building and the main railway station in the city of Portsmouth in Hampshire, England.
+It is in the Landport area close to the Commercial Road shopping area.
 British Transport Police maintain a presence at the station.
 There is a taxi rank at the front of the building and regular local buses within five minutes' walking distance.

 The station, which is managed by South Western Railway, has ticket barriers in operation.

 History

 An earlier and smaller station building was opened as Portsmouth on 14 June 1847 and served as a terminus station.
 The present station was built in 1866 and was further extended via additional high level platforms to Portsmouth Harbour in 1876.
 It was later renamed Portsmouth Town on 2 October 1876 to avoid confusion with other stations in Portsmouth, such as Portsmouth Harbour.

+To the south of the passenger railway station and high level platforms, an adjoining railway goods station stood until 1936, when it was relocated to Fratton Goods Yard.
+Currently, a Premier Inn hotel and University of Portsmouth student accommodation blocks now occupy the site of the former Portsmouth Town goods station.

-The station's present-day name of Portsmouth & Southsea originates from after the closure of the Southsea Railway branch line, which had a terminus station in Southsea named East Southsea from 1885-1914.
-Competing trams and trolleybuses put the Southsea Railway out of business and it was closed in 1914.
+The station's present-day name of Portsmouth & Southsea originates from 1925 after the closure of the Southsea Railway branch line, which had a terminus station in Southsea named East Southsea from 1885–1914.
+Competing trams and trolleybuses put the Southsea Railway out of business and was closed in 1914.
 Train passengers and tourists bound for Southsea were then diverted to Portsmouth's main railway station, Portsmouth Town which was later renamed Portsmouth & Southsea in 1925.
-A year later, the town of Southsea became officially integrated into the city of Portsmouth on 21 April 1926.
+A year later, the town of Southsea became officially integrated into the city of Portsmouth on 21 April 1926 when Portsmouth was granted city status.

 Portsmouth & Southsea station was once the junction for the Portsmouth Dockyard branch, known as the Admiralty Line.
-The line branched off from the west end of today's platform 1 and passed through Victoria Park, close to the rear of Stanhope Road, before crossing Bishop Crispian Way via a level crossing (the gates still exist) and entering the naval base at the Unicorn Gate.
+The line opened in 1857 and branched off from the west end of today's platform 1 and passed through the east side of Victoria Park, close to the rear of Stanhope Road, before crossing Bishop Crispian Way via a level crossing (the gates still exist) and entering the naval base at the Unicorn Gate.
+The Admiralty Line was closed in 1977.

-During the 1980s, Portsmouth & Southsea station lost three of its five low level platforms to redevelopment, a large retail store and car park were built on their location to the south of Station Street.
+During the 1980s, Portsmouth & Southsea station lost three of its five low level platforms and adjoining sidings to redevelopment, a large Matalan retail store (originally a W.H.Smith Do It All DIY retailer) and car park were built on their location to the south of Station Street.

 Part of the station, specifically the 1980s canopy over high level platforms 1 and 2, is still in its original red Network SouthEast livery.
 In early 2021 strengthening work was carried on Landport Viaduct which carries the high level platforms 1 & 2.

 Presently, the station is still informally and colloquially known as Town Station by Portsmouth's local population, despite Portsmouth having been awarded city status on 21 April 1926.